 The early morning session took place in the garden of the B&B where participants were staying and had the primary intention to get acquainted with all participants in an informal way.
-Karin De Mulder (Toerisme Klein-Brabant) introduced the visitors to the region and Griet Geudens (Visit Flanders) introduced Living Lab Scheldeland and its main process and objectives.
+A representative of the local DMO (SCH1) introduced the visitors to the region and Griet Geudens (Visit Flanders) introduced Living Lab Scheldeland and its main process and objectives.
 Participants had also been asked to bring with them a private object that could tell something about themselves, the place they came from, and the (symbolic) relevance of the object.
 The exercise can be linked to the 'Pictures as probes' arts-based method that was described in SmartCulTour D7.1, with the only difference being that participants could select from a wider range of visualizations to encourage storytelling about identity, place and culture.